Johnny1804/OJS-PKP-Custom-Theme/README.md

 # OJS-PKP-Custom-Theme
-Created a custom theme for the OJS Platform
+Created a custom theme for the OJS Platform version 3.3.0.6

 Starting with the default theme.
 I tried to bring something now but also old.
 Being inspired by an older version of the OJS platform, on the left I tried to add a new sidebar that would be parallel to the rest of the existing elements.